 In case of a GmbH, the consequences of a breach of the duties of managing directors are, to great extent, comparable to an AG.
 However, if the shareholders’ meeting has discharged the managing director knowing the facts underlying such breach, such discharge leads to an exclusion of liability.

-The members of the management board are overseen by the supervisory board (see above 2), primarily by way of approval rights of the supervisory board.
+The members of the management board are overseen by the supervisory board (see above no. 1 and 4), primarily by way of approval rights of the supervisory board.
 They are evaluated by the supervisory board based on the performance indicators and targets set and agreed upon in the variable remuneration components and/or the remuneration policy.
-The shareholders’ meeting of a GmbH oversees the managing directors, in particular through approval rights and its right to issue instructions.
+The same applies to managing directors of a one-tier SE in relation to the administrative board.

 Basic information on all capital companies is available to the public through the commercial register (e.g. members of the management board, share capital).

 All capital companies must prepare and, if applicable, publish their audited annual reports.
 The same applies to group financial statements.
 Listed companies must also prepare and publish half-yearly financial statements and management reports.
 Group financial statements of listed companies must be prepared in accordance with IFRS.